jbock-java/jbock/README.md

 then the empty array `argv = {}` would be invalid input, because the required argument `-f` is absent.

-We've seen some examples using the `parseOrExit` method before, which simply shuts down the jvm.
+We've seen some examples using the `parseOrExit` method before, which either returns a model instance, or performs the following steps:

-There's also `parse` which requires more effort, but is also more flexible:
+* Print an error message to the configured <a href="#runtime-modifiers">*error stream*</a>
+* Shut down the JVM with the configured <a href="#runtime-modifiers">*error code*</a>

+If you need more control, you can also use the generated `parse` method, which returns something resembling an Optional:

 ````java
 String[] argv = {};